lagemeet/lvivbus/README.md

 # LvivBus

-Pebble app to show info about public transport waiting time on different bus stops in Lviv, Ukraine.
+Pebble watchapp to show info about public transport waiting time on different bus stops in Lviv, Ukraine.
 Uses API of [lad.lviv.ua](https://lad.lviv.ua).
 Because of API responses in Ukrainian language all the titles and texts on watch are also in Ukrainian.